jiujue/libevent-epoll-of-c/README.md

 # epoll
-# the model of c ,no concurrent
+# The model of c ,no concurrent